HomePage Path

 SK 813-900 Lincolnshire England

-Gainsborough Old HallGainsborough Old Hall was originally a 14th century fortified manor house, which was encased by a moat.
-In 1464, Thomas Burgh founded the large timber-framed open courtyard house, with a magnificent brick kitchen, great hall and two ranges, of two storeys.
-In 1469, the house was damaged by fire, after an attack by the Lancastrian forces of Lord Welles.
-In 1479, a new three storey west range was built and an embattled polygonal brick tower, of three storeys added to the north-east angle of the east range.
-King Richard lll in 1483 and King Henry Vlll in 1541, both stayed at the hall.
-A mile north is Gainsborough Castle and 7 miles south is Torksey Castle.
+Gainsborough Old HallGainsborough Old Hall was originally a 14th century defensible manor house, which was encased by a moat.
+In 1464, Thomas Burgh founded the large timber-framed open courtyard house, with a magnificent brick kitchen and Great Hall.
+In 1469, the house was damaged by fire after an attack by the Lancastrian forces of Lord Welles.
+In 1479, a new three storey west range was built and a crenellated polygonal three storey brick tower, was added to the north-east angle of the east range.
+There are indications of a curtain wall and the south range which was demolished in the Civil War, possibly had a gateway.
+How fortified the Old Hall was when visited by King Richard lll in 1483 and King Henry Vlll in 1541, is subjective.
+A mile north is Castle Hills Thonock and 7 miles south is Torksey Castle.

 Street Map